Fixed-term contracts may be used where there are transparent, necessary, and objective reasons for doing so.

 Each subsequent renewal of a fixed-term contract must be objectively justified.
 This applies equally in situations where individuals are recruited from another University department where they already hold a fixed-term appointment, providing there is continuity of employment.

-Particular care must be taken in appointing an employee to a second, or subsequent, fixed-term contract if that individual has, or will have, four years or more of continuous service with the University.
+Particular care must be taken in appointing an employee to a second, or subsequent, fixed-term contract if that individual has, or will have, 4 years or more of continuous service with the University.
 Unless there is an objective justification for this, under the Fixed-Term Employees Regulations, the individual may be deemed to be employed on a contract of indefinite duration, ie the clause specifying the fixed-term may be deemed to be invalid.

 The employee must be given the justification for being given a fixed-term contract in a contract side letter issued with the contract.
 This should provide details of, for example, the maternity cover, training role or research funding which underpins the appointment.